 Sponsors help us to run the Business Improvement Network by providing event space or help with the costs of running events.
-London Irish and Marshall Motor Group are our sponsors on 27th June 2017.
+London Irish and Marshall Motor Group are our sponsors in 2019.

 Ex Rugby International Bob Casey played at London Irish for ten years, before becoming the CEO at this club.
-Bob played for Ireland and Barbarians during his career and will welcome us on 27th June.
+Bob played for Ireland and Barbarians during his career.

 London Irish Rugby Club is nearly 120 years old and have just been promoted back into the Premiership.
 London Irish moved into their brand new £12 million training complex in the summer of 2014 to begin the new era of this Club.